don/ITP-DeviceToDatabase/03_RelationalDatabases/postgres.md

 ![screenshot like with wildcard](img/select-mqtt-like.png)

 This works OK but it's a bit clunky using the wildcard in the topic.
-It would be nice if device and column were in separate columns.
+It would be nice if device and measurement were in separate columns.
 The bigger problem is the temperature is stored as an TEXT or VARCHAR column rather than a number.

 I created a `sensor_data` table to break out the device and measurement from the topic into separate columns.
 It also stores the data point or reading as number.